ATTIRE

 Conclusion

-Throughout the history of Gaelic Ireland the Brat was the distinctive item of apparel for men, women and children, which evoked status, indicated by the length and breadth in addition to fabric quality and colour.
-Clans of Ireland proposes that the Brat should be seen as a distinctive symbolic item of clothing of Clans of Ireland.
+Throughout the history of Gaelic Ireland, the Brat was the distinctive item of apparel for men, women and children.
+Clans of Ireland proposes that the Brat should be seen as a distinctive symbolic item of clothing, as is the case in so many regions of Europe and throughout the world, where authentic culture is celebrated.

 Sources: